sowreddy14/Ecommerce-Follow-Along/README.md

 - **Encrypted Passwords**: Used bcrypt to hash user passwords before storing them in the database for added security.
 - **Improved User Experience**: Users now receive a confirmation message after successful registration.

-With this milestone, our signup functionality is fully functional and integrated with the backend, allowing seamless user registration and database storage.

 ## Milestone 7: Logic Added to Signup Page and login page

 This milestone focuses on adding robust logic to the Signup and Login pages, improving data validation, user authentication, error handling, database integration, and overall user experience.
 These enhancements lay the groundwork for a secure and user-friendly application, ensuring that user interactions are smooth and reliable.

+Feel free to reach out if you need further details or have any questions!

-## Milestone 8: Home Page with Product Display
+### Milestone 8: Home Page with Product Display

 In this milestone, we've added a Home Page to our e-commerce application, where our products are prominently displayed.
 Here are the key features and improvements:

-# Key Features:
+#### Key Features:
-# Product Display:
+1. **Product Display**:

-The Home Page now showcases a variety of products with images, names, and prices.
+   - The Home Page now showcases a variety of products with images, names, and prices.
-Each product is displayed in a grid layout for easy browsing.
+   - Each product is displayed in a grid layout for easy browsing.

-Responsive Design:
+2. **Responsive Design**:

-The layout is fully responsive, ensuring optimal viewing on different devices, including desktops, tablets, and mobile phones.
+   - The layout is fully responsive, ensuring optimal viewing on different devices, including desktops, tablets, and mobile phones.

-User-Friendly Interface:
+3. **User-Friendly Interface**:

-Enhanced the user interface with intuitive navigation, ensuring a smooth and enjoyable shopping experience.
+   - Enhanced the user interface with intuitive navigation, ensuring a smooth and enjoyable shopping experience.
-Added hover effects and animations to improve visual appeal and interactivity.
+   - Added hover effects and animations to improve visual appeal and interactivity.

-# Summary:
+#### Summary:
 This milestone focuses on creating an engaging Home Page where users can easily browse and explore our products.
 By adding responsive design. we have significantly improved the user experience.
 This update marks an essential step in making our e-commerce application user-friendly and visually appealing.

-# Product Management Frontend (Milestone 9)
+# 🛍️ Product Management Frontend (Milestone 9)

-A React.js frontend to interact with the Product API (Milestone 10).
+A React.js frontend to interact with the **Product API** (Milestone 10).
 Users can add and view products in a simple UI.

-# Features
+## 🚀 Features
-Display a list of products.
+- Display a form to add products.
-Form to add a new product.
+- Form to add a new product.
-Connects to Express & MongoDB API (Milestone 10).
+- Connects to **Express & MongoDB API** (Milestone 10).

-## Milestone 10: Product API
+# 🛒 Product API (Milestone 10)

-In this milestone, We focused on Validation and Store Product Details Using Express and MongoDB API Using Mongoose Library
+A simple Express & MongoDB API to store product details with validation using Mongoose.

+## 🚀 Features
-Create a Product with name, descriptions, price and Image URL Validates input before storing data in MongoDB
+- Create a product with **name, description, price, and image**.
+- Validates input before storing data in MongoDB.
-RESTful POST endpoint to add products
+- RESTful **POST endpoint** to add products.

-## Milestone 11: Displaying all products from Database
-In this milestone, we focused on sending and receiving product data between the backend and frontend, and dynamically displaying the product information using React components.

-Creating an API Endpoint to send product data
-Receive data on the frontend
-Dynamically display product data
+# Product endpoint
+send all products which are updated by uploading form

+# Milestone 11: Dynamic Home Page

+## Welcome to Milestone 11! 🌟

+Today, we will make our home page that will display all the products dynamic.
+We will write an endpoint that will send all the data that was saved in MongoDB using the add products page earlier.

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Understand how to write an endpoint that will extract and send data from MongoDB.
+- Learn how to receive data at the frontend.
+- Learn how to display that data dynamically using the product card component created earlier.

-## Milestone 12: My Products Page
+# Milestone 12: My Products Page

+## Overview
 In this milestone, we created a "My Products" page that displays all the products added by the user, filtered by their email.

+## Features
-Added an endpoint to fetch products by user email.
+- **Backend**: Added an endpoint to fetch products by user email.
-Created a function to retrieve and display products dynamically.
+- **Frontend**: Created a function to retrieve and display products dynamically.
-Utilized the Card component to present each product.
+- **Component**: Utilized the `Card` component to present each product.

+Got it!
+Here’s a simplified version of the README file without code:

+---

-## Milestone 13: Edit Product Functionality
+# Milestone 13: Edit Product Functionality

-Learning Goals 🎯
+## Learning Goals 🎯
-Write an endpoint to update existing data in MongoDB.
+- Write an endpoint to update existing data in MongoDB.
-Autofill forms with previous data for editing.
+- Autofill forms with previous data for editing.

-## Milestone 14: Delete Product Functionality
+# Milestone 14: Delete Product Functionality

-Learning Goals 🎯
+## Learning Goals 🎯
-Write an endpoint to update existing data in MongoDB.
+- Write an endpoint to update existing data in MongoDB.
-Deletes the product from the page
+- Deletes the product from the page

+Great, you're working on Milestone 15 of your follow-along project.
+Here’s a short README file tailored to your milestone:

+---

-## Milestone 15: Responsive navbar added
+# Milestone 15: Responsive navbar added

-Description
+### Description
 This milestone involves creating a responsive Navbar component with links to all pages in your application and ensuring smooth and easy navigation.

-Learning Goals 🎯
+### Learning Goals 🎯
 By the end of this milestone, you will:

-Learn how to create a Nav component.
+- Learn how to create a Nav component.
-Understand how to reuse the same component across multiple pages.
+- Understand how to reuse the same component across multiple pages.

-Features
+### Features
-Links to Home, Add product, and Cart pages.
+- Links to Home, Add product, and Cart pages.
-Responsive design for all screen sizes.
+- Responsive design for all screen sizes.
-Reusable Navbar component.
+- Reusable Navbar component.

+# Milestone 16: Product in detail Page is added

+### Description
+This milestone involves creating a Page where it contains more detailed information about the product

+### Features
+- Links to Buy, Cart pages.
+- Responsive design for all screen sizes.
+- Shows similar products at bottom of Page.